Theory-of-Everything/nii-nvim/README.md

  - Others rely on having as much overall functionality as possible (like LunarVim).

 While none of this is bad, there are some problems that can arise from these choices:
- - Complex codebases lead to less freedom for end-user extensiblity and configuration, as there is more reliance on the maintainer of said code.
+ - Complex codebases lead to less freedom for end-user extensibility and configuration, as there is more reliance on the maintainer of said code.
- - Users may not use half of what is made avalible to them simply because they don't need all of that functionality, so all of it may not be necessary.
+ - Users may not use half of what is made available to them simply because they don't need all of that functionality, so all of it may not be necessary.

 nii-nvim provides a solution to these problems by providing only the necessary code in order to make a functioning configuration.
 The end goal of nii-nvim is to be used as a base config for users to extend and add upon, leading to a more unique editing experience.